amitkakde007/To-Do-App_React/readme.md

 # To-Do-App

-To-Do application developed using Django rest API and Vanila-JS.
+To-Do application developed using Django rest API and React-JS.
 User can create update delete their tasks.